 Worship at Redeemer began to reflect the vision of liberation; new liturgies were crafted.
-Special Sundays and seasons were created, including Recovery Sunday, Holocaust Remembrance Sunday, LGBT Pride Sunday, Celebrating Women’s Journeys Sunday, Creation Season, and Reconciliation Season.
-In order to welcome fully all people at the Eucharist, grape juice was offered along with wine.
+Special Sundays and seasons were created including Recovery Sunday, Holocaust Remembrance Sunday, LGBTQ+ Pride Sunday, Women’s Journeys Sunday, Men’s Journeys Sunday, Transgender Day of Remembrance, Creation Season, Reconciliation Season and the Season of Sacred Story.
+In order to fully welcome all people at the Eucharist, grape juice was offered along with wine.

 Redeemer is committed to radical hospitality, welcoming all people just as they are.
 At worship on any Sunday, the congregation might include both Christians and non-Christians, believers and agnostics, as well as black, white, gay, straight, and transgender individuals.

 Redeemer has been recognized for its model of what it means to be a community of faith.
 Its vision and purpose are immediately evident to visitors.
 In 1996, the parish was designated the Church of the Year in the Diocese of Newark, and in 2001 it was listed in Paul Wilkes’ book, Excellent Protestant Congregations, as one of the 300 outstanding Protestant parishes in the nation.

 History of the Church of the Redeemer by Year